Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 A 3PL is an asset-based company that offers logistics and supply chain management services to its customers (manufacturers and retailers).
 It commonly owns assets such as distribution centers and transport modes.

-A 4PL is a supply chain integrator that assembles and manages the resources, capabilities, and technology of its organization with complementary service providers to deliver a comprehensive supply chain solution.
-The competence of 4PLs lies in selecting, linking, and bundling service providers and aligning all concerned stakeholders in the supply chain.
+A 4PL is a supply chain integrator that assembles and manages organizational resources, capabilities, and technology with complementary service providers to deliver a comprehensive supply chain solution.
+The competence of 4PLs lies in selecting, linking, and bundling service providers and aligning concerned stakeholders in the supply chain.

 Whereas a 3PL service provider typically invests in warehouses and transport assets, a 4PL service provider restricts its scope to IT-based supply chain design.
-Consultants and IT firms help 3PLs and 4PLs expand into new markets and to become full-service logistics providers.
+Consultants and IT firms help 3PLs and 4PLs expand into new markets and become full-service logistics providers.
 Notwithstanding the emergence of non-asset-based 4PLs, the role of 3PLs in logistics markets remains strong.
 Hence, asset-based full-service providers increasingly develop their own IT control systems.
-Moreover, many logistics users prefer to keep control of the design of the supply chain in-house instead of being dependent on 4PLs, mainly for the purpose of maintaining their added value.
+Moreover, many logistics users prefer to keep control of the design of the supply chain in-house instead of being dependent on 4PLs, mainly to maintain their added value.

 4. Functional Integration in the Logistics Industry